B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 He is afraid of spiders.

-Many adjectives that describe feelings or opinions are followed by a specific preposition.
+Many adjectives that describe feelings, opinions, or skills are paired with a specific preposition.

 Good / Bad at He's really good at English.